 Science and Engineering Practices are actual skills that students must possess in order to successfully engage in developing and using STEM content, and include abilities like developing and using models, arguing from evidence, analyzing and interpreting data, and other skills that scientists and engineers use every day to answer questions and solve problems.

 Since the adoption of these new standards, DC educators have been working hard to integrate a next generation approach to science into curriculum, but the results of any NGSS integration has yet to be measured hence the need for a test aligned to the Washington DC Science Standards.

 While Washington is not the only state striving to incorporate these standards into testing – Illinois is another frontrunner currently making strides toward developing tests that adhere to Next Generation Science Standards – it is still a fairly new endeavor.
 The goal of developing a single set of science standards for an entire nation, in ways analogous to the Common Core Math and ELA standards, has not yet been realized.
 Nevertheless, developing tests that will determine whether or not classroom instruction is rising students to meet these standards in the states that have adopted them is a major step forward.

-If you would like to see what a next generation-aligned science curriculum for DC looks like, you can check out some of our sample resources here.
+Want to learn more?
+Check out our sample resources and learn more about what a next generation-aligned science curriculum for the District of Columbia looks like.
 These curriculum examples are not only aligned to NGSS but follow EQuIP and PEEC guidelines for NGSS high quality aligned science curriculum, and strive to provide a cutting-edge approach to support those teaching science and engineering that will help prepare students for their future college and career choices.